Estrid Svendsdatter: Family, parentage and early life

-Estrid was born in the late 10th century, with estimates ranging from c.
-990 to c.
-997. She was a daughter of King Sweyn Forkbeard, though her maternal lineage is disputed.
+She was a daughter of Sweyn Forkbeard.
+Her mother's name is not known, but she was a sister of a sister of Boleslaus, ruler of Poland and the widow of Erik, who was king of the Svear in eastern Sweden.

 According to the Knýtlinga saga and other saga traditions, including the Morkinskinna, the Saga of Magnus the Good and the Saga of Haraldr harðráði in the Heimskringla, her mother was Sigrid Storråda, widow of King Eric the Victorious of Sweden, which would make Estrid a half-sister of King Olof Skötkonung.
 This version of her parentage was widely accepted in later Scandinavian historiography, and is also supported by the fact that her son Sweyn II's marriage to Gunnhildr Sveinsdóttir was contested by Archbishop Adalbert of Hamburg-Bremen, and ultimately annulled by Pope Leo IX on grounds of consanguinity, as Gunnhildr was the maternal granddaughter of Olof Skötkonung, Estrid's half-brother.

 Earlier Danish scholarship sometimes advanced a different identification, claiming that her mother was Sweyn’s first consort, the Polish princess Gunhild (Świętosława), daughter of Mieszko I of Poland.
 This view, advanced by historian P. F. Suhm and likely prompted by the fact that Estrid is invariably described as Cnut’s sister, has since been rejected for lack of support in primary sources.

 Paternally, her half-siblings were Canute the Great, Harald II, and Świętosława.
 Her father, Sweyn Forkbeard died in 1014 in Lincoln, England, after which she was placed under the guardianship of her half-brother, king Cnut.